In Suárez, Simeone found missing piece to forge a champion - WHIZ News

-BARCELONA, Spain (AP) — Practically handed a world-class scorer by one of its top rivals, Atlético Madrid rode the goals of Luis Suárez and the competitive team spirit preached by Diego Simeone to the Spanish league title.
+BARCELONA, Spain (AP) — Practically handed a world-class scorer by one of its top rivals, Atlético Madrid rode the goals of Luis Suárez burning to prove his former team wrong and the competitive all-for-one spirit preached by Diego Simeone to the Spanish league title.

 Here’s how Atlético beat out Real Madrid and Barcelona for its first Liga crown in seven years: